javainthinking/tablextend/README.md

-# TableXtend
+# Tablextend

-TableXtend is a powerful tool that allows you to enhance spreadsheet data with AI-generated content.
+Tablextend is a powerful tool that allows you to enhance spreadsheet data with AI-generated content.
 Upload your CSV or Excel file, define AI prompts to analyze your data, and generate new columns with valuable insights.

 ## Features